turingschool/lesson_plans/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown

 end
 ```

 If you are not using [this project][idea-bin], you will need an Ideas view template.
 Add the file `app/views/ideas/index.html.erb`.
-Inside of that file add the following HTML
+Inside of that file add the following HTML:

 ```html
 <div class="new-idea"></div>